Internationalization

 Here is a prompt you can use to create translations from a single input:

 For the attached English files, can you add translations for German, Spanish, and French?
-Please provide a single zip file with each language's files in its own directory (de, es, fr).You can unzip the file and extract the new translations to apps/frontend/public/locales.
+Please provide a single zip file with each language's files in its own directory (de, es, fr).You can unzip the file and extract the new translations to apps/frontend/locales.

 Usage in Components